shannonrush/euler/README.md

-Project Euler solutions in R
+Project Euler solutions in R. And some C++.